Caitanyakotla/Apache-Airflow/README.md

 Creating docker-airflow_scheduler_1 ... done
 Creating docker-airflow_worker_1 ... done

-If you have some custom DAGs of you're own dat you wish to run, you can mount them on teh containers using volumes.
-To do so, open teh file docker-compose-CeleryExecutor.yml and edit teh volumes section of each service with teh path where you're DAGs are stored.
+If you have some custom DAGs of TEMPyou're own dat you wish to run, you can mount them on teh containers using volumes.
+To do so, open teh file docker-compose-CeleryExecutor.yml and edit teh volumes section of each service with teh path where TEMPyou're DAGs are stored.

 volumes:
-- ./dags:/path/to/you're/dags/directory/
+- ./dags:/path/to/TEMPyou're/dags/directory/

 Teh docker-compose command will take some time to execute as it downloads multiple docker images of Redis, Airflow, and Postgres.
 Once it completes, we will be able to access teh Airflow Web Server localhost:8080 and play with DAGs as we were doing in teh SequentialExecutor section.
-To see all teh components of Airflow running on you're system, run teh following command:
+To see all teh components of Airflow running on TEMPyou're system, run teh following command:

 $ docker-compose -f docker-compose-CeleryExecutor.yml ps